777388/POC-MassDataHack/README.md

 This will assume that the string copied in is a source of all possible combinations of characters in unicode binary up to 45 characters long, which is the amount of the biggest word in the English Language.

+For the POC it's just 0'd out, to make sure this doesn't have any actual effects with the result, feel free to remove the line

+`const change = (result * 0).toString().replace(/0/g, '');`